Oats Overnight Review: A Dietitian’s Take

 Their products are low in added sugar and use a combination of maple sugar, date powder and monk fruit to sweeten the oats.

+It depends on which flavor we’re talking about; some of the flavors include whey protein, and so they’re not dairy-free.
 If you look at their company website, there is a button to sort the flavors by different criteria, including “vegan” so that you can see all of their plant-based flavors.

 Oats Overnight are also available on Amazon for a little more than $4.00 per packet.